Yoga for Menopause Symptoms

 Key Takeaways: Ayurveda Menopause Relief

-• Holistic Relief: Ayurvedic menopause relief plus yoga helps you balance your body and settle your mind.
+• Holistic Relief: Ayurvedic menopause relief plus yoga may help you balance your body and settle your mind.

 • Dosha-specific: Match poses, breath, and daily habits to your Vata, Pitta, or Kapha so the plan fits you.

-• Yoga helps: Try Child’s Pose and the cooling Sitali breath to ease hot flashes, take the edge off anxiety, and sleep better.
+• Yoga may help: Try Child’s Pose and the cooling Sitali breath to help cool hot flashes, take the edge off anxiety, and support better sleep.

-• Works with your life: An Ayurvedic menu, steady routines, and stress tools make yoga’s benefits go further.
+• Works with your life: An Ayurvedic menu, steady routines, and stress tools may help yoga’s benefits go further.

 Ayurveda Menopause Management: Understanding Your Dosha